 Julie specializes in Solution Focused therapy, addiction/recovery, facilitates groups, and began working in private practice exclusively in 2012.

 In addition to a full private practice, Julie provides staff development trainings to public and private industry, non-profit agencies throughout the state of California, nationally and internationally.
 Additionally, she provides LGBTQ trainings to local and statewide agencies and community groups.

 She enjoys time with family and friends, traveling, cooking, hiking, concerts, photography, personal growth experiences, and is a die-hard San Francisco Giants fan.
-She can be found with her fiancé at AT&T Park on many occasions throughout baseball season.
+She can be found with her fiancé (now husband) at AT&T Park on many occasions throughout baseball season.

 Scott LaFein, MA, LMFT

 “Life is just one damn thing after another.”
 With over thirty years working in this field and over twenty as a Licensed Marriage & Family Therapist, I’d have to say, “Yup, that’s kind of the way it is.”
 I am thrilled that there exists this profession where we get to attend to those “things” that are confounding, painful, difficult, frustrating, depressing and just tend to trip us up as we saunter along the path of our lives.
 To have a safe (i.e. confidential) and sacred space where one can explore the difficult to look at and sometimes forbidden or taboo issues that we all grapple with, is a wonderful opportunity.